The Best Places to Camp in America's Most Popular National Parks

 3. Moraine Park Campground, Rocky Mountain National Park

-Rocky Mountain National Park is the third most-visited national park in the United States.
+Rocky Mountain National Park is the fourth most-visited national park in the United States.
 Visitors flock to the park to hike among its breathtaking mountains and see its wildflowers in the spring.
 Moraine Park Campground is one of five campgrounds here, and it offers beautiful views of the park and mountains with 244 reservable campsites.
-Camping reservations are currently required, and the park is limiting capacity due to the coronavirus pandemic.
+The campground is currently limiting capacity due to the coronavirus pandemic.

 4. Watchman Campground, Zion National Park

-Zion National Park is known for its beautiful canyon and red rock formations which make it Utah’s most popular national park.
+Zion National Park is known for its beautiful canyon and red rock formations which make it Utah's most popular national park.
 Watchman is one of three campgrounds in the park, and it has 190 regular sites, seven wheelchair-accessible sites, and six group sites.
-It’s located near the park's south entrance, plus it’s close to the main visitor center and to the Zion Canyon Shuttle, which takes guests to scenic parts of the park.
-This campground is currently open for campers with reservations, but access to some other park facilities is limited as Zion reopens.
+It's located near the park's south entrance, plus it's close to the main visitor center and to the Zion Canyon Shuttle, which takes guests to scenic parts of the park.
+You can make reservations for this campground online.

 5. Tuolumne Meadows Campground, Yosemite National Park

 Stunning waterfalls, deep valleys, diverse wildlife, and the iconic cliffs of El Capitan and Half Dome draw visitors to Yosemite National Park every year.
 There are 13 campgrounds in Yosemite National Park, and one of the most popular is Tuolumne Meadows, which has 304 sites (including several wheelchair-accessible options).
-You can usually make reservations for this campground, but it’s currently closed.
-Only the Upper Pines Campground is open right now, and day-use or campground reservations are required for people visiting the park to limit the number of visitors.
+This campground will open for the season in July, and it will be operating at a reduced capacity, so make reservations online before you go.

 6. Mammoth Campground, Yellowstone National Park